- More than a million pensioners in the UK are not getting the Pension Credit they are entitled to.

 - From our polling, we know that 4 in 5 people think it is the Government's responsibility to ensure that all older people who are entitled to Pension Credit receive it.

-- We also know that 88% of MPs believe that the Government should simplify the Pension Credit system to ensure more older people get the financial help they are entitled to.
+- We also know that 88% of MPs in the previous Parliament believed that the Government should simplify the Pension Credit system to ensure more older people get the financial help they are entitled to.